J. Jonah Jameson: Dark Reign

+The Gauntlet

-Later, Spider-Man tries to stop the Chameleon from setting off a bomb that would kill thousands.
-Jameson has his squad wearing Mandroid suits to attack Spider-Man.
-But, Spider-Man cleverly uses his knowledge of the Mandroid suits to disarm the bomb instead.
+During "The Gauntlet" storyline, Spider-Man tries to stop the Chameleon from exploding a bomb that would kill thousands.
+Jameson has his squad wearing Mandroid suits to attack Spider-Man, but Spider-Man cleverly uses his knowledge of the Mandroid suits to disarm the bomb instead.
 The squad decide not to follow their orders to arrest Spider-Man.
 Instead, they let him go.
 The next day, Jameson is shocked to learn that every member of the squad has resigned, and his aide tells him that Jonah is getting out of control, and that Spider-Man's heroics do not deserve a criminal's treatment.
 When Jameson yells about how much the public has to see Spider-Man as a menace, the aide snaps that this was not the Daily Bugle.
-The aide then turns in his own resignation, telling Jameson that he has to choose between Spider-Man or actually helping the city.
+The aide then resigns, telling Jameson that he has to choose between Spider-Man or actually helping the city.

 Jameson later gives a financial bailout to Dexter Bennett to keep the Bugle afloat.
 This leads to a public backlash which the villain Electro uses to his advantage.
 Electro espouses taking down the Bugle.
-He sees it as a greedy corporation, and draws energy from his citywide supporters by turning on all their electrical appliances.
+He sees it as a greedy corporation and draws energy from his citywide supporters by turning on all their electrical appliances.
 In a showdown with Spider-Man inside the Daily Bugle building, Dexter Bennett is crushed by rubble, and the building is completely destroyed.
-The destruction of the Bugle's longtime headquarters proves heartbreaking for Jameson, who is upset with his life's work, and all of his memories, being destroyed.
+The destruction of the Bugle's longtime headquarters proves heartbreaking for Jameson, who is upset with his life's work being destroyed.

-During Spider-Man's encounter with the latest Vulture in Amazing Spider-Man #623–624, it is falsely stated by a mob boss that Jameson was responsible for his creation in order to get that Vulture to attack Jameson.
+During Spider-Man's encounter with the latest Vulture in Amazing Spider-Man #623–624, it is falsely stated by a mob boss that Jameson was responsible for his creation to get that Vulture to attack Jameson.
 As a result, Spider-Man has to fight with the Vulture to protect Jameson.
 Security guard Gabriel Graham, whom Jameson did not even know the name of before, gives up his life to protect Jameson from the Vulture.
 The self-sacrifice of Gabriel Graham greatly affects Jameson, and makes Peter decide to make a doctored photo showing Jameson trying to fight back against the Vulture.
 While the picture does, in fact, get back support for Jameson from the public, and eventually makes several people admit the truth of the situation, Jameson exposes the picture as a fake, and publicly fires Peter Parker.